 The oscillator is optional unless precise serial connections are required.
 This is not necessary in most applications since the PSoC has a USB interface.

+Additional parallel I/O is via an optional MCP23017 chip which connects to I2C pins on the PSoC.
+This is slower than a PIO chip, but probably still OK for most applications.
 This is similar to the Z80-MBC2 board without requiring the complications of the ATMEGA interface.
 In that design, the ATMEGA interfaces to the CPU force feeding it instructions with boot sequences.
 And this is one less IC.

 Booting Software Builds